-We care about safety and will continue bringing Music Together, RhythmKids, CYBC and Musikalische Mäuse into your homes for the upcoming FALL semester.
+We care about safety and will continue bringing Music Together, RhythmKids, CYBC and Musikalische Mäuse into your homes via zoom classes for the upcoming Spring semester.
 Additionally we will offer socially distanced, safe concerts in the parks (Riverside Park and Morningside Park and CityCollege Campus) as soon as temperatures warm up again.
-Everybody except children under the age of 2 years will be wearing face masks.
-Everybody brings their own instruments and
+Everybody except children under the age of 2 years will be

 Sol La Ti Music was awarded at the annual MT center directors conference (MTAC) with a gift for surpassing 10,000 enrollments.
 Hooray!!!!
 From left: “Uncle Jerry”, Gabriele Tranchina (CEO of Sol La Ti Music) and Ken Guilmartin (founder of Music Together Worldwide)

 We are so very pleased to hear that one of our students is in the second round of being accepted to a special music school.
 We’ve had several of our “grads” who made it into Lucy Moses and hope DiAnna will too.
 Hi Gabriele, I am so very proud to say that DiAnna has advanced to the second round of the assessment at the

 Parent ed moment: Spinning and balancing Help your child with the development of the vestibular system Did you ever wonder why young children can spin and spin and never get dizzy?
 It is because they have not yet developed the vestibular system (the body’s balance mechanism in the inner ear) which is responsible for our sense of balance.
 It is genereally completed by the